IMF, Ukraine fail to reach pact on next bailout tranche

 "In this context, we advanced substantially our mutual understandings of policy priorities going forward," he said, adding the IMF mission would return to Kiev in January for further talks.

-Ukraine so far has received two tranches under the IMF program, worth a total of $4.6 billion, under a bailout program agreed in April to shore up the country's foreign currency reserves and support its economy.
+Ukraine so far has received two tranches under the IMF program, worth a total of $4.6 billion (2.94 billion pounds), under a bailout program agreed in April to shore up the country's foreign currency reserves and support its economy.

 The IMF had been expected to release the next tranche in January, but the continuation of talks suggests it may be delayed further.
 The IMF earlier had to delay talks until Ukraine's parliament elected a new government this month.